MyHoustonDivorce.Lawyer Family Law Series, Article 1: Houston Divorce Lawyer Cost & Fees Associated With Divorce.

 Certain online resources state that the average cost of a divorce in Texas is about $ 15,600-$23,500.
 The cost may also be much lower, or higher, than that, depending on the nature of your divorce.
 The following are some of the factors that determine the total cost of your divorce:

 Children are a blessing to any couple, but during divorce, they can be the main reason why the divorce takes a long time to finalize.
 The reason it takes so long is because of conservatorship and child support issues.

 Will you fight in court?

 Divorces that go to trial are often very expensive.
-What makes them expensive is the time spent in multiple mediations and having to go to Temporary Orders Hearing.
+What makes them expensive is the time spent in multiple mediations and having to go to Temporary Orders Hearings.
 Preparing your case for trial will also take several additional hours.
-Remember you will be paying your lawyer an average hourly rate of about $350.
+Remember, in certain cases, you will be paying your lawyer an hourly rate.

 Uncontested Divorce in Houston?

-A couple may decide to have an uncontested divorce where none of them is seeking alimony or filing for bankruptcy and they have no properties or retirement benefits to divide.
-However, Texas law does not allow for an uncontested divorce when a couple has children under age 18.
+A couple may decide to have an uncontested divorce where none of them is seeking alimony or filing for bankruptcy, and they have no properties or retirement benefits to divide.
+However, Texas law does not allow for an uncontested divorce when a couple has children under the age of 18.